infovore/hsbc-freeagent-statement-transformer/README.md

 The script takes the CSV from [Felix Eve's bookmarklet](https://github.com/dahousecat/hsbc-statement-to-csv) and outputs CSV in the format FreeAgent would like.

+## Requirements

+Ruby 1.9.3.
+It should work with any Ruby 1.9 - using the built-in CSV library - but I've only tested it on 1.9.3.

 ## Usage

 1. I'm using [this bookmarklet script](https://github.com/dahousecat/hsbc-statement-to-csv).
 It allows me to click the bookmarklet whilst staring at a "previous statement" in HSBC's website and download that statement as CSV.